Spontaneous Baryogenesis from Axions with Generic Couplings

 \subsection{Transport equation without axion}

 We derive Eqs.~\eqref{eq:transport-coef} and \eqref{eq:transport} in the linear response, starting from the current equation of

 without the shift-symmetric coupling to an axion such as Eqs.~\eqref{eq:current-coupling} and \eqref{eq:operator-coupling}.
+We introduce a formal parameter $\epsilon$ so as to make the ``slow'' relaxation explicit, which it a basic assumption of our derivation.
 The following derivation is a slight extension of Ref.~\cite{Hosoya:1983id}.

 \paragraph{Density operator.} In the following derivation, we adopt the Heisenberg picture where the density operator $\rho$ does not evolve with time.
-Let us first construct such a density operator suitable for our purpose.
 To derive the transport equation, we would like to perturb the system with chemical potentials and see how the system relaxes to equilibrium.
-A naive choice of $\rho \propto e^{-(H - \sum_{i} \mu_{i} Q_{i})/T}$ with $H$ being the Hamiltonian and $Q_i$ being $\int \dd^3x J_i^0$ does not commute with the Hamiltonian $H$ because $Q_{i}$ is not a conserved quantity.
+However, it is not easy to spell out such a non-equilibrium state directly.